bradeneast/bradeneast.com/private/blog/Embed codepens with one line of HTML - faster and more accessibly.md

 We get `data` attributes all over the place, a myriad of inline styles, and more that's just plain unnecessary (we'll get to that).
 CodePen offers an `iframe` option, which is slightly cleaner, but gives us even less control over when and how the pen loads.

-This causes a few problems for bloggers/developers wanting to keep their websites clean and performant:
+This causes a few problems for bloggers/developers wanting to keep their websites clean and fast:
-1. Standardizing pen styles is difficult because the everthing is set inline (you'll have to use `!important` to override).
+1. Standardizing pen styles is difficult because the everything is set inline (you'll have to use `!important` to override).
 2. Customizing the attribution text requires manual edits and manual updates of each copied embed code.
 3. Only one embed script is necessary to load multiple pens on a page.
 Directly pasting more than one pen means several duplicate scripts that the browser has to parse and run.